 Total weight of the above kit: 5,680g

-In my case, this equipment is suitable for use in outdoor temperatures of around minus 5°C, and is generally suitable for use in summer mountains.
+In my case, this equipment is sufficient for outdoor temperatures down to around -5°C, and is generally sufficient for summer mountain climbing

-The tent is a relatively new and light item, but the sleeping bag is an orthodox three seasons, and the mat is also light with air, plus a closed cell for insurance and relaxation.
-There are tables too, so this list has plenty of room for lighter weight.
-Actual mountain hiking adds water and food to this list as you go.
+The tent is a relatively new and lightweight one, but the sleeping bag is a standard three-season, and the mattress is a lightweight air mattress, plus a closed-cell mattress for security and relaxation.
+There's also a table, so there's plenty of room to make the list even lighter.
+When actually hiking, I'll add water and food to this list

-In my case, 2L of water (2kg) foods will be added to 1-2kg, depending on the number of days.
-Alcohol is your choice!
+In my case, I also add 2L (2kg) of water and 1-2kg of food depending on the number of days.
+Add alcohol to your liking!

 Test results and spec comparison table